Instance-dependent Noisy-label Learning with Graphical Model Based Noise-rate Estimation: Method

-Intuitively, the loss in \cref{eq:loss_SOTA} is simply the cross-entropy loss on the \(\lfloor R(t) \times N \rfloor\) clean samples selected based on the estimated noise rate \(\epsilon^{(t)}\).
+with \(R(t)\) defined in~\eqref{eq:curriculum}, and \(z(x, y)\) representing the score of a criterion (e.g., loss~\cite{li2020dividemix,zheltonozhskii2022contrast, zhao2022centrality}, distance to the largest eigenvectors~\cite{kim2021fine}, or KNN scores~\cite{feng2021ssr}).
+Intuitively, the loss in \cref{eq:loss_SOTA} is simply the cross-entropy loss on the \(\lfloor R(t) \times N \rfloor\) samples that have smallest scores (with \(\lfloor . \rfloor\) being the floor function).
 One can also extend to other SOTA models by replacing the loss \(L\) accordingly.
-For example, if DivideMix is used as a base model to constrain \(\theta_{y}\), \(L\) will include two addition terms: loss on un-labelled data and regularisation using mixup~\citep{zhang2017mixup}.
+For example, if DivideMix~\cite{li2020dividemix} is used as a base model to constrain \(\theta_{y}\), \(L\) will include two additional terms: loss on un-labeled data and regularisation using \emph{mixup}~\cite{zhang2017mixup}.